 Spices for the Anointing Oil

-- And the incense that was burned upon the Golden Altar also was composed of four different aromatic ingredients.
+- The incense burned upon the Golden Altar also was composed of four different aromatic ingredients.

-Both prescriptions were exclusive for Tabernacle worship and service applications.
-They were not to be used for anything else.
+Both prescriptions were exclusive for Tabernacle worship and service applications, and their use was forbidden to make or use for anything else.

 “And you shall speak to the children of Israel, saying: ‘This shall be a holy anointing oil to Me throughout your generations.
 It shall not be poured on man’s flesh; nor shall you make any other like it, according to its composition.
 It is holy, and it shall be holy to you.
 Whoever compounds any like it, or whoever puts any of it on an outsider, shall be cut off from his people.’”